 Finest Finish metal stud framing services for a durable and fire and weather resistant house structure

 Using steel stud framing for residential construction and remodeling has been gaining popularity in the past few years due to its durability, and fire resistance.
-Because of the growing popularity of metal stud framing, it is becoming easier to source metal studs than it used to be.
+Because of the growing popularity of metal studs, it is becoming easier to source metal studs than it used to be.
 However, working with metal studs can be tricky, and is not a task for your average handyman.

 Finish Finish has years of experience installing metal stud framing in Victoria B.C. and knows how and where to use it to reap the most benefit.
 You can trust our expertise at installing metal stud framing and the drywall cover to create a safe structure and beautiful walls.